 The Abilene - Taylor County Public Health District operates a CLIA certified laboratory providing numerous tests.
-Must have Doctor's request before any of these tests can be performed.
+You must have Doctor's request before any of these tests can be performed:

 - Pregnancy Testing

 - Syphilis Testing - Test for this sexually transmitted disease

 - Urinalysis - Detects any problems in the urinary tract, such as infections

 Total Coliform and E. coli bacteriological testing to determine suitability for drinking.
 We are a NELAC-Accredited Laboratory (PDF) serving Public Water Systems, Commercial Bottled/Vended Water Companies, and private entities and individuals.
 Our laboratory reports Revised Total Coliform Rule compliance data to the TCEQ.